SoftwareAG/c8y-docs/content/protocol-integration/snmp-bundle/agent.md

 To add the Mibparser microservice to the {{< product-c8y-iot >}} platform,

 * download the file *snmp-mib-parser-&lt;ga-version&gt;.zip* (for example *snmp-mib-parser-1005.7.0.zip*) from [http://resources.cumulocity.com/examples/snmp/](http://resources.cumulocity.com/examples/snmp/).
 * Upload this ZIP file as a microservice into the platform.
-Refer to [Managing and monitoring microservices](/standard-tenant/ecosystem/#managing-microservices) for details on how to upload microservices into {{< product-c8y-iot >}}.
+Refer to [Managing microservices](/standard-tenant/ecosystem/#managing-microservices) for details on how to upload microservices into {{< product-c8y-iot >}}.
 {{< /c8y-admon-info >}}

 ### Installation